-These colorful Rainbow Fruit Waffles are a quick and healthy breakfast that’s fun for kids and adults.
-All you need are frozen waffles, fresh fruit, and your favorite creamy spread – perfect for St. Patrick’s Day, Easter or any morning!
+These colorful Rainbow Fruit Waffles are a quick breakfast that’s fun for kids and adults.
+All you need are frozen waffles, fresh fruit, and your favorite creamy spread.
+They’re the perfect start to St. Patrick’s Day or any spring morning!

 - Red: strawberries, raspberries, cherries, pomegranate seeds